 How to apply

-Step 1: Gather your supporting documents that must be submitted with your application.
+Step 1: Gather the supporting documents that you need to submit with your application.

 - evidence of your GPA and results to-date

-- Queensland Working with Children Check Blue Card – A scanned copy of a current valid blue card that shows your full name and the expiry date on the card.
-The card must be valid during your placement or internship.
+A scanned copy of your blue card—must show your full name and the expiry date on the card.
+The card must be valid for the full duration of your placement or internship.

-- Proof of placement/s or internship - Written evidence that you are completing your professional experience placement or internship at a Queensland state school.
-It must show your full name and/or student number, the host school, start and end dates as well as the number of consecutive workdays/duration of the placement/s or internship.
-There are two ways you can provide this: a print out from Sonia or Inplace (located on your university student portal), or written confirmation from the field placement office or the school in which the placement will occur.
+Written evidence of your professional experience placement or internship at a Queensland state school.
+It must show your full name and/or student number, the host school, start-and-end dates, as well as the number of consecutive workdays/duration of the placement/s or internship.
+Printouts from Sonia or Inplace (located on your university student portal) or written confirmation from the field placement office or the school in which the placement will occur are acceptable as notifications.

-If you have a rural/remote placement coming up in Semester 1 2020, register your interest and we’ll alert you when applications open in October 2019.
+If you have a rural/remote placement coming up in Semester 2, 2020, register your interest, and we'll alert you when applications open in 2020.